MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/image-insights.md

 ms.author: scottwhi
 ---

-# Get image insights with Bing Image Details API
+# Get image insights with Bing Image Insights API

 > [!IMPORTANT]
-> Because [Bing Visual Search API](../../bing-visual-search/overview.md) provides more comprehensive image insights, use it instead of Bing Image Details API.
+> Because [Bing Visual Search API](../../bing-visual-search/overview.md) provides more comprehensive image insights, use it instead of Bing Image Insights API.

 Each image includes an insights token that you can use to get information about the image.
 For example, you can get a collection of related images, web pages that include the image, or a list of merchants where you can buy the product shown in the image.